vangj/jbayes/README.md

 # jbayes
-Simple Bayesian Belief Network inference library using likelihood weight sampling for Java.
+Simple Bayesian Belief Network (BBN) inference library using likelihood weight sampling for Java.

+This library is a port of [jsbayes](https://github.com/vangj/jsbayes).
+Another related JavaScript project that provides visualization and interaction with BBN is [jsbayes-viz](https://github.com/vangj/jsbayes-viz).

 # How do i use jbayes?